confluentinc/tutorials/gen-ai-vector-embedding/flinksql/README.md

 ...
 ```

-## Next step: Add a sink connector for your vector store
+## Next step: Add a sink connector for your vector store and run vector search

 In this tutorial, you learned how to generate vector embeddings from string data in Kafka messages using Flink SQL.

+As a next step, continue to Part 2 of this tutorial series: [How to implement vector search-based RAG with Flink SQL in Confluent Cloud](https://developer.confluent.io/confluent-tutorials/gen-ai-vector-search/flinksql/)

-As a next step, you can further build out this streaming data pipeline by adding a sink connector in Confluent Cloud to store these embeddings in a vector database.
-To deploy a sink connector on Confluent Cloud, navigate to the `Connectors` page in the Confluent Cloud Console or use the Confluent CLI.
+The next tutorial in this series stores these embeddings in MongoDB Atlas.
+If you would like to write the embeddings to a different vector store, you can deploy a sink connector on Confluent Cloud.
+Navigate to the `Connectors` page in the Confluent Cloud Console or use the Confluent CLI.
 This setup enables you to continuously stream real-time vector embeddings from Flink SQL into your vector database.

 For guidance on setting up a vector database sink connector, refer to the following resources: